PrabhakerP/CosmosDBHOL/modules/module05.md

                         }
                 }

-7. Find values for cosmosUrl and cosmosKey from Cosmos DB account and replace them with ####
+7. Find values for cosmosUrl and cosmosKey from Cosmos DB account and replace #### with the actual values.

 8. Press Ctrl+F5 to run the code.